 Cuckoo Restaurant circa 1970.

 The smorgasbord style restaurants were very popular in Germany in the 1950’s.
-German born Willi, who had spent some years in Germany as a chef created the first smorgasbord restaurant here in Australia.
+German born Willi, who grew up in Germany as a chef created the first smorgasbord restaurant in Australia.

 Willi Koeppen was a pioneer in bringing food to television well before anyone had heard of MasterChef.
 At the time Executive Chef at Melbourne’s Chevron Hotel, his first foray into the media world was with radio station 3XY, where he hosted a popular German show.